-Local Construction Licenses Expire – St. Johns County Local Construction licenses expire 9/30/15.
-To renew your license after this date, there will be a late fee assessed until December 31, 2015 of $30.00.
-From 1/1/2016 until 9/30/2016, the late fee will be $106.00.
+Local Construction Licenses Expired – St. Johns County Local Construction Authorized Contractors licenses expired 9/30/15.
+There is a one year grace period from 1/1/2016 until 9/30/2016.
+The late fee will be $106.00 during this time period.
 For all authorized contractors, all insurance must be current in the St. Johns County database, and business information active on Sunbiz.org.
+If your license is not renewed by 9/30/2016, please contact SJC Contractor Licensing at (904) 827-6820 for more information.

 St. Johns County offers licensing from General and Electrical to painting and insulation contractors.
 We have been licensing those that are qualified to build whole buildings or entire operating systems, major components and non-structural, specialty and finish trades since 1976.